 UK Stocks-Factors to watch on Oct.
 30

-Oct 30 - Britain's FTSE 100 .FTSE index is seen opening 13 points higher at 5,594 on Friday, according to financial bookmakers.
+Oct 30 - Britain's FTSE 100 .FTSE index is seen opening 13 points higher at 5,594 on Friday, according to financial bookmakers, with futures down 0.823% ahead of cash market open.

-* BP: BP plc BP.L plans to stop producing fuel in Australia and will convert its Kwinana oil refinery, the biggest of the country's four, into a fuel import terminal, thanks to tough competition in the Asian market, the global major said.
+* INTERNATIONAL CONSOLIDATED AIRLINES: British Airways-owner IAG ICAG.L said it was driving down its cost base and called on governments to adopt pre-departure COVID-19 testing to allow travel during a second wave of infections that has locked down Europe again.

-* ROYAL DUTCH SHELL: Royal Dutch Shell Plc RDSa.L said it was ramping up production at it Mars Corridor And Appomattox platforms in the Gulf of Mexico that were shut due to Hurricane Zeta.
+* NATWEST: British lender NatWest NWG.L reported forecast-beating third quarter earnings, setting aside a smaller-then-expected cash pile to deal with likely loan defaults due to the coronavirus pandemic.

 * GOLD: Gold prices rose as the dollar retreated, supported by worries of soaring coronavirus cases in the United States and Europe as well as uncertainty over the upcoming U.S. presidential election.